The choice of skis depends largely on your level, your height and whether you are passionate about skiing on piste, in the park or in the off-piste.

-For kids who beginns to ski we recommend to choose a ski around chest hight.
+For kids who are first time skiers we recommend to choose a ski around chest hight.
 This makes it easier to focus to learn to ski and to manage to control the skis.

-For kids who has been skiing for some time and adult beginners it is recommended that the skis are in the same height as your mouth or chin, whereas it can be at eye level if you are an expert.
+For kids who are advanced skiers we recommend that the skis are at the same height as your mouth or chin, whereas it can be at eye level if you are an expert.

-The ski type also plays a key role, as recommended in the illustration below:
+For adult skiers, besides body height and level, the ski type also plays a key role, as recommended in the illustration below for intermediate skiers:

 4 types of skis